laminba2003/blog/content/spring/building-restful-web-services.md

 |  PUT   |  /countries/{name} | update a country with payload
 |  DELETE   | /countries/{name}  |  delete a country specified by {name}

-The data will be persisted in a MySQL database using Spring Data JPA and we will use [MapStruct](https://mapstruct.org/) for the mapping between the entities and the domain objects.

 #### Maven Dependencies